64 Sights in Rio de Janeiro, Brazil (with Map and Images)

 Roberto Burle Marx was a Brazilian landscape architect whose designs of parks and gardens made him world-famous.
 He is accredited with having introduced modernist landscape architecture to Brazil.
 He was known as a modern nature artist and a public urban space designer.
 His work had a great influence on tropical garden design in the 20th century.
 Water gardens were a popular theme in his work.
 He was deftly able to transfer traditional artistic expressions such as graphic design, tapestry and folk art into his landscape designs.
 He also designed fabrics, jewellery and stage sets.

-The Imperial Immaculate Conception Chapel is located in Praia da Bica, in the carioca Jardim Guanabara neighborhood.
+The Immaculate Conception Imperial Chapel is located on Bica Beach, in the Rio de Janeiro neighborhood of Jardim Guanabara.
 It is one of the oldest buildings in the neighborhood, and its construction began in 1622, when it was part of the farm that occupied the area.
 The chapel was only donated to the Archdiocese of São Sebastião do Rio de Janeiro in 1786.
-Thirty years after the donation in 1816, the chapel underwent a major renovation, which expanded its sides - thus receiving the form that preserves until the days current.
+Thirty years after the donation, in 1816, the chapel underwent a major renovation, which enlarged its sides - thus receiving the form that it retains to this day.

 19. Museu da República

 The Museum of the Republic is a Brazilian museum located in the city of Rio de Janeiro, more precisely in the historic building of the Catete Palace.
-Its function is to preserve, investigate and communicate the objects and documents that witness the memory and history of the form of republican government in Brazil.
-It is part of the structure of the Brazilian Institute of Museums, federal authority linked to the Special Secretariat of Culture of the Ministry of Tourism.
+Its function is to preserve, investigate and communicate the objects and documents that testify to the memory and history of the republican form of government in Brazil.
+It is part of the structure of the Brazilian Institute of Museums, a federal agency linked to the Special Secretariat of Culture of the Ministry of Tourism.

 The Grêmio Recreativo Escola de Samba Unidos de Padre Miguel is a samba school of the city of Rio de Janeiro, being located on Rua Mesquita in the neighborhood of Padre Miguel.
 I came to present themselves among the great, in 1960, 1971 and 1972.
 After years in which they would wrap the flag gave back on top and Group A, in 2010. but with the addition made by LIERJ, where it originated the series to the school came to be a candidate for the title of this group.